How to Replace a Fire Alarm

 • Turn the mains power to the alarms off in the property and ensure the green indicator light on the alarm is off.

-• Locate the flattened ‘T’ shaped slot on the side of the alarm, there will be a sticker and arrow pointing towards it saying, ‘insert screwdriver to remove’.
-If you can’t do this, follow the link below to our how-to-video.
+• Locate the flattened ‘T’ shaped slot on the side of the alarm.
+There will be a sticker and an arrow pointing towards it, saying, ‘insert screwdriver to remove’.
+If you can’t do this, follow the link below to our How to Remove an Alarm from the Base video.

 replacing a smoke alarm

-• Insert a small flat headed screwdriver into the slot, and at the same time, slide the head of the alarm away from the screwdriver.
-You may have to twist away from the plate slightly to disconnect the unit.
+• Insert a small flat-headed screwdriver into the slot, and at the same time, slide the head of the alarm away from the screwdriver.

-• The old alarm will then come down in your hand.
+• The old alarm will then come off the base and fall into your hand.

 • Turn the power back on from the mains and make sure the green indicator light on the alarm is on.